On the multiplicity of arrangements of congruent zones on the sphere: Introduction and Results

-\begin{theorem} Let $n\geq 1$ be an integer, and let $S^2$ be covered by the union of $n$ congruent zones.
-If each point of $S^2$ belongs to the interior of at most two zones, then $n\leq 3$.
-If, moreover, $n=3$, then the three congruent zones are pairwise orthogonal. \end{theorem}
+\begin{theorem} Let $d\geq 2$ and $n\geq 1$ be integers, and let $S^{d-1}$ be covered by the union of $n$ congruent zones.
+If each point of $S^{d-1}$ belongs to the interior of at most $d-1$ zones, then $n\leq d$.
+Moreover, if $n=d$, then the $d$ zones are pairwise orthogonal. \end{theorem}

-Note that Theorem~\ref{lowerbound} does not imply that the multiplicity of a covering of $S^2$ with $n\geq 4$ equal zones would have to be larger than $3$.
-In fact, one can cover $S^2$ with $4$ zones such that the multiplicity is $3$.
+Note that Theorem~\ref{lowerbound} does not imply that the multiplicity of a covering of $S^{d-1}$ with $n\geq d+1$ congruent zones has to be larger than $d$.
+For example, one can cover $S^2$ with $4$ zones such that the multiplicity is $3$.
 For this, consider three zones whose central great circles pass through a pair of antipodal points (North and South Poles) and are distributed evenly.
-Let the fourth zone's central great circle be the Equator.
-It is easy to see that the common width can be chosen in such a way that there is no point contained in more than three zones.
+Let the central great circle of the fourth zone be the Equator.
+The common width can be chosen in such a way that there is no point contained in more than three zones.
 Also, one can arrange five zones such that the multiplicity is still $3$.
 We start with the previously given four zones, and take another copy of the zone whose central great circle is the Equator.
 Now slightly tilt these two zones.
 It is not difficult to see that the multiplicity of the resulting configuration is $3$.
 The details are left to the reader.

-We further note, see Remark~\ref{remark1}, that the statement of Theorem~\ref{lowerbound} can probably be extended to all $d\geq 3$.
-In particular, it certainly holds for $3\leq d\leq 100$.